Reasonable Accommodations and Documentation: NYITCOM

 > nyitcom student handbook

-NYIT adheres to the requirements of the Americans with Disabilities Act of 1990 and the Rehabilitation Act of 1973, Section 504.
+New York Institute of Technology adheres to the requirements of the Americans with Disabilities Act of 1990 and the Rehabilitation Act of 1973, Section 504.
 No qualified individual with a disability shall, on the basis of disability, be excluded from participation in, or be denied the benefits of this institution's classes or facilities.
 The College of Osteopathic Medicine makes reasonable modifications in policies, practices, procedures, and/or facilities when such modifications are necessary, to accommodate the needs of disabled individuals.
 The Deans in the Office of Academic Affairs have been designated to coordinate compliance with the nondiscrimination requirements contained in Subtitle A of the Americans with Disabilities Act of (ADA) of 1990.
 Accommodations apply only to educational experiences at NYITCOM.

 - Serve as an advocate for students with disabilities to ensure equal access